 Downtown Sacramento Partnership has negotiated discounted parking in City garages for downtown employees, email us for vouchers.

 Local Temporary Eviction Moratorium

 Sacramento City Council recently amended its temporary eviction moratorium for failure to pay rent to include both residential and first-floor commercial retail tenants that can demonstrate COVID-19 has impacted their ability to pay rent.
 When the moratorium ends, tenants will be required to pay their landlord all unpaid rent within 120 days.
-Commercial tenants included in previous versions of the moratorium have until October 28, 2020, to repay deferred rent without penalty.

 The eviction moratorium is a deferral of rent due, it does not remove the obligation to pay rent.
 Furthermore, tenants are encouraged to make partial payments when able.
 Tenants are required to notify landlords in writing prior to deferring rent with this form.